greentfrapp/greentfrapp.github.io/_posts/2018-10-07-leaflet-tutorial.md

 ---

-Note: While using Leaflet, it will be best if you also sign up for an account with [Mapbox](https://www.mapbox.com/), which provides the layers for Leaflet.
+**Note.** While using Leaflet, it will be best if you also sign up for an account with [Mapbox](https://www.mapbox.com/), which provides the layers for Leaflet.
 After signing up, go to the [Account](https://www.mapbox.com/account/) page to get your API key, which will allow you to retrieve Mapbox maps and create custom maps.
 The following examples use a default tutorial API key, which you can substitute with your own.

 ## Get that Map